ContextLab/CDL-tutorials/README.md

 We provide a sample suggested tutorial template [here](https://github.com/ContextLab/CDL-tutorials/tree/master/tutorial_template).
 Your tutorial doesn't necessarily have to follow that format, but the example provides a general sense of the sorts of things we hope each tutorial will include.

 If you have your own tutorial ideas, feel free to start a new folder, add your stuff (potentially by modifying a copy of the tutorial template), and submit a pull request!

+## Questions?
+Comments?
+Concerns?
+[Let us know](http://www.context-lab.com/contact/)!
+We love to hear how the community is using our work and how we can make it better!